grz0zrg/fsynth/documentation/mk/docs/getting_started.md

 To run the audio server on Linux :

-- Download the AppImage binary on the [homepage](https://www.fsynth.com)
+- download the AppImage .zip file on the [homepage](https://www.fsynth.com)
+- unzip somewhere
 - `sudo chmod +x fas` in a terminal (or allow the file to be executable through file properties)
 - launch with `./fas` in a terminal

+To run the audio server on Windows :

+- download the corresponding .zip file on the [homepage](https://www.fsynth.com)
+- unzip somewhere
+- double click on the `fas` binary

-The audio server will select the default audio output device.
+The audio server will detect and select the default audio output device.

-Once the session is created, you will join automatically the Fragment application, an example code which produce basic sounds will be provided automatically along with a quickstart guide.
+Once the session is created from the homepage, you will join automatically the Fragment application, an example code which produce basic sounds will be provided automatically along with a quickstart guide and some examples.

 The Fragment user interface layout is made of :